Financial Living Blog

 What’s more important than locality pay is how your salary factors into the FERS benefit calculation.
 Remember, it is your top three consecutive years of pay from which the annuity is calculated.
 Those are not necessarily your last three years.
 Keep this in mind if you ever consider the ramifications of a late-career relocation on your retirement.

-If you have any questions or would like some guidance from a financial adviser on what this means for you, please reach out to us – we would love to help you.
+If you have any questions or would like some guidance from a financial adviser on what this means for you, schedule a free consultation today – we would love to help you.

 Also, you can learn more about federal retirement benefits by downloading our free, easy-to-understand guidebook, FERS Made Simple: Understanding and Maximizing Your Benefit.